qza7849467chensh5/reflective-bind/README.md

 # Reflective Bind

-The `reflective-bind/babel` plugin enables you freely use inline arrow functions in the render method of React components without worrying about deoptimizing pure components.
+The `reflective-bind/babel` plugin enables you to freely use inline arrow functions in the render method of React components without worrying about deoptimizing pure components.

 ## Motivation